Wigglez-sudo/The-PS5-12.40-Master-Guide-Stability-Jailbreak-Guide/README.md

 ---

+---
+### ⚠️ Critical Note for Firmware 12.40 Users
+While you can unpatch the Blu-ray drive to improve payload loading stability, **you will still need to perform the initial P2JB exploit after each full reboot.** The "instant" disc-based re-jailbreak (which relies on the `poopsploit` kernel exploit) is currently limited to Firmware 12.00 and below.
+Always prioritize using **Rest Mode** to keep your jailbreak state active and avoid the long boot-time exploit loop.
+---

 ### 🛠️ Phase 0: Migrating from SWRR to Y2JB

 If you currently rely on SWRR, you should transition to the **Y2JB** environment to utilize faster boot times and the **P2JB 2.4** stability improvements.